toniaguileras/toniaguileras/README.md

 # 💫 About Me:
-Hi! 👋🏼 I'm Tony and I'm a software engineer working with hexagonal arquitecture, TDD methodology and Kotlin.<br>I work with Spring, Gradle and different databases, like postgresSQL, SQL server, MySQL... <br><br>I love to code and keep learning new techniques and different approaches!
+Hello! 👋🏼 I'm Tony, a passionate Software Engineer specializing in Hexagonal Architecture, Test-Driven Development (TDD), and Kotlin/Java.</br> Currently, I contribute to innovative projects at Adevinta, where I lead the implementation of solutions using technologies such as Spring, Gradle, and various databases, including PostgreSQL, SQL Server, and MySQL, among others.
+My focus is on creating robust and efficient solutions that add value to projects.
+I am passionate about learning new techniques and approaches to stay updated in a constantly evolving technological environment.

 ## 🌐 Socials: